MomentumV/MMM-RandomBibleVerse/README.md

 </table>

 ## Dependencies
-- Access to the internet to download verse of the day from www.biblegateway.com.
+- Access to the internet to download verses from https://dailyverses.net/random-bible-verse/.
 - npm package `request`

 The MIT License (MIT)
 =====================

-Copyright © 2016-2017 Arthur Garza
+Copyright © 2021 Mordecai Veldt

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation